BriantAnthony/mini-art-feed/README.md

 # mini-art-feed
 This program is a simple demo feed featuring collected artwork.
 This program is meant to show a very simple token-based authentication system, with concise frontend code.
+[Live Demo](ec2-52-23-165-85.compute-1.amazonaws.com:4250)

 ### How to Get Started:
 First, clone the repo with: